njosemaria02/Windows.FINAL_FBLA_Coding-Programming2020/README.md

 ## Running this program.
 #### To ensure the executable JAR file will open:
 Download ***"Java Runtime Environment"*** on Oracle's website, found [here](https://www.java.com/en/download/).
-When downloading, it will ask for the admin username and password.
+When downloading, it may  ask for the admin username and password.
 Please enter it at this time.

+*Note: This is not shady software.
+It is the equivalent of a Java update on your computer that allows for Java packages (JAR files) to run on their own outside of a coding environment like Eclipse.*

 #### How to execute program:
 1. Download above files.